Nova (NASA rocket)

-Nova was a series of NASA rocket designs that were proposed both before and after the Saturn V rocket used in the Apollo program.
+Nova was a series of NASA's rocket designs that were proposed both before and after the Saturn V rocket used in the Apollo program.
 Nova was NASA's first large launcher proposed in 1958, for missions similar to what Saturn V was subsequently used for.
 The Nova and Saturn V designs closely mirrored each other in basic concept, power, size, and function.
 Differences were minor but practical, and the Saturn was ultimately selected for the Apollo program, largely because it would reuse existing facilities to a greater extent and could make it to the pad somewhat earlier.